Campbell Scott: Personal life

 Scott met his current wife Kathleen McElfresh, in 2007 when the two were working on separate plays at the Huntington Theater in Boston.
 Scott was working on The Atheist, while McElfresh was working on Brenden.

 Scott has three sons.
 He lives with his family in northwest Connecticut.

+He is an Episcopalian and is apart of the Advisory Board for the Episcopal Actors Guild.